 If you are studying Accounting and Finance as a Single Honours degree, in your first year of study there are approximately 12 teaching hours per week, which decreases to approximately 10 teaching hours in your second and third years.
 If you are studying Accounting and Finance as a Combined Honours degree, in your first year of study there are approximately 6 teaching hours per week, which will decrease to approximately 5 teaching hours in your second and third years.

-On top of teaching hours, you are also expected to spend a number of hours each week studying independently.
+On top of teaching hours, you are also expected to spend between 20 - 25 hours each week studying independently.
 This will consist of a range of activities including additional research and reading, attendance at guest lectures and industry related events, preparation or completion of set tasks for taught sessions, revision for exams, work for your assessments and participation in group work.

 There are a number of written assessments to complete throughout the year.
 These may include individual reports/analyses, group presentations supported by a report, in-class tests, and essays.
 There will also be final exams at the end of each year.